AstroAir/qt-plugin-sample/docs/index.md

 # QtPlugin Documentation

-Welcome to the comprehensive documentation for **QtPlugin** - a modern, pure C++ plugin system designed for Qt applications.
+Welcome to the comprehensive documentation for **QtPlugin** - a modern, pure C++ plugin system designed for Qt applications with revolutionary modular component architecture (v3.0.0).

 <div class="grid cards" markdown>